 - Tentative: 150-200 linear ft.

-- 15-20 framed artworks of Pacific Coast seaweeds, all derived from actual scans of seaweed
+- 20 framed and aluminum-mounted artworks of Pacific Coast seaweeds, all derived from actual scans of seaweed

 - Scientific panels exploring various kinds of seaweed